-Recently, I made a trip back East to New York City to attend my aunt’s Memorial Service, and the experience hit “home!”
+Recently, I made a trip back East to New York City and the experience instantly hit “home!”

-Being a child of the Bronx and Manhattan, my emigration to California over three decades ago, definitely came with culture shock, but my most recent relocation to the East Bay (Berkeley aka “Bezerkeley”) fleshed out stark bi-coastal differences in social environment/interpersonal communications that are worth screaming about!
+A child of the Bronx and Manhattan, my emigration to Fresno, California three decades ago came with a blast of culture shock, but my most recent relocation to the East Bay (Berkeley aka “Bezerkeley”) fleshed out extreme bi-coastal differences in social/interpersonal communications!

-East Bay–No phone number unless you OCCUPY the bank, post office, street corner, or even Trader Joe when it refuses to take Fiji Water off the shelf.
+East Bay–Not a trace of a phone number, unless you OCCUPY the bank, post office, street corner, or complain to the Trader Joe Manager about a Fiji water back order delay!

-NYC– The subways are a miraculous social network–Getting lost is the best thing to happen.
-People will scramble, if not trample each other to assist.
-Goes with the territory.
-You’ll find your pockets bulging with more names, addresses and phones.
+NYC– The subways are a miraculous social network–Getting lost is the best thing that could happen.
+People scramble, if not trample each other to assist you.
+It goes with the territory.
+You’ll find your pockets bulging with names, addresses and phones.

-At my aunt’s Memorial, I had a reunion with my Performing Arts High math teacher, and she brought along a friend.
-No sooner than I offered my arm to the 85-year old, I found an empty pocket to stuff with her name, address and phone.
-(Not three days back in California, I received a no-strings-attached invitation to stay at her East Side digs–food, lodging and a guaranteed schmaltzy hug)
+At my aunt’s funeral, I had a reunion with my Performing Arts High math teacher, and she brought along a friend.
+No sooner than I offered my arm to the 85-year old, I found an empty pocket for ten business cards with her name, address and phone.
+(Not three days back in California, I’d received a no-strings invitation to stay at her East Side digs–free food, lodging and a guaranteed schmaltzy hug)

 The East Bay: No bed, no breakfast– but one small space for a homeless person in Downtown Berkeley, or an endless ride on the friendless BART.

 NYC: The ‘Y’ gym on West 63rd is another great hangout!
-Free bi-coastal passes–no hitch in snaring a clean towel or directions to the women’s lockers.
-Getting lost in the maze of workout rooms is another opportunity to make new friends.
+Free bi-coastal passes–no hitch in snaring a clean towel or snagging directions to the women’s lockers.
+Getting lost in a maze of workout rooms is another opportunity to make new friends and collect post-its.

 The East Bay ‘Y’— An instant death sentence.
 Once inside the Women’s gym, it’s solitary confinement.
 No eye contact!
 Talk under your breath and risk a 5150 to the Alta Bates psych ward.